allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 Summary:

 * H1 - Selective, strong against proline and glycine, tolerant of Q, N and Y (all have polar groups)
-* H2 - Mostly nonselective, with weak selection against A, M, N and W (not a clear trend in these)
-* H3 - Other than proline, most substitutions improve fitness
+* HO - Strong improvement when replaced with methionine or alanine, otherwise mix of weak  selection/improvement

 Minimal clustering dendrogram and profile dendrogram are the same